matplotlib/matplotlib/galleries/users_explain/backends.rst

 backend, use ``module://name.of.the.backend`` as the backend name, e.g.
 ``matplotlib.use('module://name.of.the.backend')``.

-Information for backend implementers is available at :doc:`/users/explain/writing_a_backend_pyplot_interface`.
+Information for backend implementers is available at :ref:`writing_backend_interface`.